Dejan Vasiljevic

 Dejan Vasiljevic made his NBL debut with the Sydney Kings at 23 years of age.
 He scored 15 points in his first game.

-Sydney faced a major roster turnover after finishing runners-up to Perth in a Covid induced conclusion to the 2020 Grand Final.
-The team looked to recover from the loss of both All-NBL First Team forward Jae’Sean Tate and head coach Will Weaver, who both inked contracts with the NBA’s Houston Rockets while veterans Kevin Lisch, Andrew Bogut and Lucas Walker all retired.
-Kings assistant Adam Forde took up the reigns this season after being with the organisation since 2019 and replaced the outgoing talent with import Jarell Martin, Angus Glover (via Illawarra), and rookie Dejan Vasiljevic (via Miami University).
-During the preseason, Sydney lost promising forward Xavier Cooks to a foot injury and signed Tom Vodanovich (via New Zealand) as an injury replacement just before their opening game.
-The team’s injury woes continued when Angus Glover tore his ACL and would miss all but two games for the season.
+Sydney faced a significant roster overhaul after finishing runners-up to Perth in the COVID-shortened 2020 Grand Final series.
+The team had to recover from the loss of All-NBL First Team forward Jae’Sean Tate and head coach Will Weaver, who both signed contracts with the NBA’s Houston Rockets, while veterans Kevin Lisch, Andrew Bogut, and Lucas Walker all retired.
+Kings assistant Adam Forde stepped in as head coach after being with the organisation since 2019, replacing the outgoing talent with import Jarell Martin, Angus Glover (via Illawarra), and rookie Dejan Vasiljevic (via the University of Miami).
+During the pre-season, the Kings lost forward Xavier Cooks to a foot injury and signed Tom Vodanovich (via New Zealand) as an injury replacement just before their season opener.
+The injury setbacks continued when Angus Glover tore his ACL, sidelining him for all but two games of the season.

 2021/22

-2021 saw the Kings replace Adam Forde with unproven US coach, Chase Buford.
-Buford, the son of RC Buford, the mastermind of the San Antonio Spurs in the NBA, would be handed a team with a already impressive core in Xavier Cooks, Jarell Martin and Vasiljevic and added former NBA talent Jaylen Adams and fellow import RJ Hunter.
+In 2021, the Sydney Kings appointed unproven US coach Chase Buford, son of San Antonio Spurs mastermind RC Buford, as head coach.
+Buford inherited a strong core in Xavier Cooks, Jarell Martin, and Dejan Vasiljevic and added former NBA talent Jaylen Adams and fellow import RJ Hunter to the roster.

-Vasiljevic would average 12.4 points, 2.8 rebounds, and 1.6 assists as the Kings then finished the year in spectacular fashion, winning 13 consecutive games to end the regular season.
+Vasiljevic contributed 12.4 points, 2.8 rebounds, and 1.6 assists per game as the Kings went on a remarkable run, winning 13 consecutive games to close out the regular season.

-Cooks would be named the MVP of the finals series, averaging 19 points, 12 rebounds, and 5 assists over the three games and at 33 years of age, Buford became the fourth-youngest championship-winning coach in league history, with Bob Turner (1983), Ken Richardson (1982) and Jim Ericksen (1981) the only coaches to win it at a younger age (Two of those were player-coaches).
+Cooks was named Finals MVP after averaging 19 points, 12 rebounds, and 5 assists across the three games, and at 33 years old, Buford became the fourth-youngest championship-winning coach in NBL history.
+Only Bob Turner (1983), Ken Richardson (1982), and Jim Ericksen (1981) won championships at a younger age, with two of them serving as player-coaches.

 2022/23